 In Rebibbia Prison in Italy, its inmate theatre program puts on a well received production of William Shakespeare's Julius Caesar.
 The film goes back several months earlier as the coordinators announces the play as the program's production of the year.
 With that project set, we see its creation as the cast is auditioned and selected for this artistic challenge.
 As they rehearse, the prisoners, many of whom are long termers and lifers for serious crimes, find that the classic play has both a striking resonance and contrast to their confined lives.
-Written by

 Kenneth Chisholm (email@example.com)

 The official submission of Italy to the Best Foreign Language Film for the 85th Academy Awards 2013.
 See more

 Ever since I discovered art, this cell has truly become a prison.